wallstersson/ukth-appinn-containerapps-orderapi/challenge5.md

 # Challenge 5: Configure CI/CD for Container Apps
-Azure Container Apps allows you to use GitHub Actions to publish revisions to your Container App.
-As commits are pushed to your GitHub repository, a GitHub Actions is triggered which updates the container image in the container registry.
+Azure Container Apps allows you to use _GitHub Actions_ to publish revisions to your Container App.
+As commits are pushed to your GitHub repository, a GitHub Action is triggered which updates the container image in the container registry.
 Once the container is updated in the registry, Azure Container Apps creates a new revision based on the updated container image.

 Until now we have worked with docker images that others have created, now we are going to do a code change on our own code base and push the changes to Container Apps using GitHub Actions.
 We are now going to use a Azure CLI command to create a GitHub Action that builds the _Queue Reader_ C# project and pushes the image to _Azure Container Registry_ and deploys it to our Container App.